 We believe diversity teaches.
 Passionate teachers and kids bring talents and gifts that motivate each other to learn!

-The block time structure (three-hour, half-day classes or six-hour, full-day camps) provides students with time for exploration and in-depth study.
-Field trips, experimentation, problem solving, creative thinking, collaboration and exploration - there is time for all of this and so much more.
+The block schedule (three-hour, half-day classes or six-hour, full-day camps) provides students with ample time for exploration and in-depth study.
+Field trips, experimentation, problem solving, creative thinking, collaboration and exploration - there is time for all of this and so much more!